parsecit/springboot-govuk-onelogin/README.md

 same situtation.
 Any non-backward-compatible changes in the dependencies or OneLogin can break things, and I won't be fixing it, unless I need to come back to this for my own purposes.

-In the end, although I did some work to get back-channel login working, I didn't fully test it out.
+In the end, although I did some work to get back-channel logout working, I didn't fully test it out.

 # Set Up